euswdwj/ONAP_Ericsson/README.md

 	Select the Kubernetes template
 	Click “create”
 	Select the new named environment (ie. SB4) from the dropdown list (top left).

+    	On Rancher web interface create a host in Kubernetes environment --> copy script to clipboard

+	1. Run Kubernetes host sudo script on K8 instance
+	2. K8 is installed by Rancher.
+See host progress in Rancher - INFRASTRUCTURE - Hosts.
+	3. Monitor install progress by clicking on Kubernetes menu option.
+When you see >_CLI the K8 master is up

+Execute below command to setup ONAP Worker node ( repeat same command on other ONAP cluster node ):

+	sudo ansible-pull -U https://github.com/onap-ericsson/ONAP_Ericsson.git  deploy/onap_worker.yml -vvv

+Wait for the script to complete.

 Add Kubernetes Host